Chino Moreno: Early life

-Moreno currently resides in Lake Oswego, Oregon with his second wife, Risa Mora-Moreno.
-They have been married since 2012 and have a daughter.
-Moreno was previously married to Celeste Schroeder from 1997 to 2006 with whom he had two children.

-Musical career
+Career

 Deftones

-Circa 1988, Moreno started jamming regularly with his high-school friends Abe Cunningham and Stephen Carpenter, leading to the formation of Deftones.
+Circa 1988, Moreno started jamming regularly with his middle-school friends Abe Cunningham and Stephen Carpenter, leading to the formation of Deftones.
 Within two years, the group started playing club shows.
 They were signed to Maverick Records after one of their representatives saw them play in Los Angeles.
 Their first commercially released album was Adrenaline (1995), produced by Terry Date.
 While the album wasn't an instant success, extensive touring, word-of-mouth, and Internet promotion built the band a dedicated fan base, as well as helping Adrenaline to sell over 220,000 copies without the singles "7 Words" and "Bored" (as well as their music videos) receiving any airplay.
 For 1997's Around the Fur, the band expanded its sound, spending more time with Date, and giving more thought to the album's production.
 The record was highly anticipated and propelled Deftones to fame in the alternative metal scene on the strength of radio and MTV airplay for the singles "My Own Summer (Shove It)" and "Be Quiet and Drive (Far Away)".

 White Pony was released in 2000 to critical acclaim and unprecedented commercial success.
 Frank Delgado had become a full-time band member, adding new elements to the band's music, while Moreno himself contributed guitar lines in addition to vocals.
 With influences of new wave, dream pop, and trip hop, the album is considered a turning point for the band in terms of experimentation.
 Singles "Change (In the House of Flies)" and "Digital Bath" supported the album's release.
 A single entitled "Back to School (Mini Maggit)" was released as a rap-influenced reinterpretation of White Pony's closing track, "Pink Maggit".
 While commercially successful and a fan favourite, the band have previously strongly objected to its publication, although it is unclear whether this is still the case.
 White Pony was subsequently re-released with "Back to School (Mini Maggit)" as the album's opening track.
 For the song "Elite", Deftones received the 2001 Grammy Award for Best Metal Performance.

 In 2001, Moreno developed a throat injury due to heavy screaming and was forced to miss at least four shows.
 He suffered inflammation on his right vocal cord and partial paralysis of the left vocal cord.
 During the rest of their supporting tour, bassist Chi Cheng took over vocal duties that required screaming while Moreno sang the softer melodies of the lyrics, despite recommendations by doctors to hold off from singing to allow time for recovery as well as rumors that the band would be cancelling the remaining stretch of the tour with Godsmack and Puddle of Mudd.